Twelfth Night - William Shakespeare

 Meanwhile, in the comic sub-plot, Sir Toby Belch and his companions outwit the vain Malvolio, who is ludicrously humiliated.
 While offering broad comedy, Twelfth Night teasingly probes gender-roles and sexual ambiguities.

-Please note this copy has some light scuffs on the edges of the covers and light creases on the covers.
+Please note this copy has fading on the spine and edges of the covers and some light scuffs on the edges of the covers and a tear on the inside page.